Howardwang007/CS6903-CS4783-Project-2/README.md

-# Implementation and Comparison of two solutions to Yao's Millionaires’ Problem
+# Implementation of two solutions to Yao's Millionaires’ Problem

 ## Project Intro
 This project implemented two protocols to Yao's Millionaires' Problem.
 Both protocols are implemented with python.